-The following profiles provide information about each of the director nominees, including when they joined our board, their business experience, their committee memberships and attendance at board and committee meetings in 2015, and other public company directorships held in the last five years.
+The following profiles provide information about each of the director nominees, including when they joined our board, their business experience, their current committee memberships and their attendance at board and committee meetings in 2016, and other public company directorships held in the last five years.
+Our 12 director nominees have an average board tenure of 3.6 years and four of them (33%) are women.

-William D. Anderson, FCPA, FCA Toronto, ON
+William D. Anderson, FCPA, FCA Toronto, ON, Canada